a7-software/andaman7-api/a7-protocol.md

 * date = `2015-04-14T18:54:07Z`
 * identifier = `123e4567-e89b-12d3-a456-426655440000` (often a UUID)
 * parent = `43722d40-e381-11e4-9612-0002a5d5c51b` (the UUID of the parent A7 Item)

+### Implementation concepts

+Implementation concepts are left to you.
+You can implement the domain/interface concepts as you want, taking into account other objectives like performance, storage efficiency, etc.

+## What are some examples of calls to the API?

+TODO

+Check [this page]({{ BASE_PATH }}/endpoints/ehrs.html) for more information about the API calls related to medical data synchronization inside EHRs.

+Continue by reading the [Getting Started]({{ BASE_PATH }}/getting-started.html) section.

 <script type="text/javascript">